urbit/developers.urbit.org/content/guides/core/hoon-school/K-doors.md

----
++++
-title: Doors
+title: Cores and Doors
-nodes: 150, 155
+nodes: [150, 155]
-objectives:
-  - "Identify the structure of a door and relate it to a core."
-  - "Pull an arm in a door."
-  - "Build cores for later use and with custom samples."
-  - "Identify the `$` buc arm in several structures and its role."
+objectives: ["Identify the structure of a door and relate it to a core.", "Pull an arm in a door.", "Build cores for later use and with custom samples.", "Identify the `$` buc arm in several structures and its role."]
----
++++

 #   Cores and Doors